About: Feline panleukopenia is a life-threatening viral infection caused by the feline parvovirus.

 Death usually occurs within the first five days and cats who survive past 5 or so days will usually pull through.

 Your veterinarian will give your cat a physical examination, take a history of your cat (ie: has your cat been vaccinated/exposure etc), check for clinical signs, and quite possibly perform a blood test see if the white blood cell count is down.

-A blood test to detect antibodies in the blood may be performed.
+Blood test to detect antibodies to the virus.

 Antibodies usually appear within around 3 – 4 days of infection, so if the cat can be kept alive for this long, hopefully, the antibodies will be able to fight off the infection.
 Two days later there is a sharp rebound in the white blood cell count.

-Plenty of tender loving care is important.
-Cats may lose the will to live.
+Plenty of tender loving care is important as cats can lose their will to live.

 If you have had an outbreak of feline panleukopenia careful management of the environment is of utmost importance.
 The virus is extremely hardy and careful disinfection of food bowls, bedding, utensils etc., with bleach, will help reduce the viral load.

 No, feline panleukopenia can infect members of the Felidae family, Mustelidae (mink and ferrets), but it doesn’t infect humans.